hscspring/hnlp/README.md

 # hnlp
-Humanly DeepLearning NLP, quick demo and play.
+Humanly DeepLearning NLP, quickly demo and easily play.

+- Quickly setup a production, from 0 to 90%+, gain the maximum marginal income.
+- Quickly evaluate a new idea based on the existing datasets.